tizianoflati/reditools2.0/README.md

 deactivate

 These commands will create a new environment called *ENV* (you can choose any name you like) and will install all dependencies listed in the file *requirements.txt* into it).
 The commands *activate* and *deactivate* respectively activate (i.e., start/open) and deactivate (i.e., end/close) the virtual environment.
+When running the real commands, remember to wrap your commands between and activate and deactivate commands:

+>source ENV/bin/activate
+>
+>command...
+>command...
+>command...
+>command...
+>
+>deactivate

 ---
 ### 4. The two versions of REDItools 2.0